cockroachlabs/workshop_labs/topology-patterns/labs.md

 Connect to the Admin UI and go to the **Network Latency** tab on the left.
 Compare the latency measured with your findings running SQL queries.

 With the Geo-Partitioned Leaseholders topology you were able to achieve fast local reads and still be able to survive a region failure.

+### What you can survive

+Check the `replica_localities`: as you have a replica of each range in each region, you can survive a region failure and still be in business.

 ## Lab 4 - Follower Reads